buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 **IMG: 1/3 Terminal; 1/3 System 7; 1/3 iOS**

-**CAPTION: Half a century of user interface design in an image.
+**CAPTION: This image will show half a century of user interface design in one image.
 On the left, the terminal; in the middle System 7; on the right iOS.**

-Of course user interfaces have come a long, long way since the early 70s (TK) and we’re now witnessing the rise of non-graphical user interfaces, particularly conversational and voice interfaces.
+Of course user interfaces have come a long, long way since the early 70s and we’re now witnessing the rise of non-graphical user interfaces, particularly conversational and voice interfaces.
 In this book, I’ll focus primarily on graphical user interfaces across a range of contexts:

 + Desktop (Mouse)
 + Tablet → Smartphone (Finger)
 + Wrist (Finger)

 If conversational and voice interfaces interest you, have no fear, I have you covered.
-I’ll explore where interfaces are heading in Chapter 9.
+I’ll explore where interfaces are heading in [Chapter 9: Where to from here for UI?](https://github.com/buildingbeautifuluis/bbuis/blob/master/09-Chapter-9-Where-to-from-here-for-UI%3F.md).
 So I’ll be covering all of the bases.